-- Set some regular time aside so that you can all get together to discuss issues that have arisen during the week and are relevant to your teams.
+- 1. Set some regular time aside so that you can all get together to discuss issues that have arisen during the week and are relevant to your teams.
 These weekly meetings although desirable may not always be practical so a monthly meeting should be scheduled preferably away from a training night to discuss immediate and long-standing issues.
-This will go a long way in preventing conflict situations. - These meetings should only involve direct influences upon your team such as assistant coaches and managers. - All suggestions for improvement should be taken on board as long as they are reasonable in affecting positive changes.
+This will go a long way in preventing conflict situations. - 2.
+These meetings should involve coaches and team managers of all of the squads of The Team and headed by the Senior Coach. - 3.
+All suggestions for improvement should be taken on board as long as they are reasonable in affecting positive changes.

-3.3 Coach's Autonomy
+13.3 Coach's Autonomy

 As a coach you have the autonomy to make the final selection of your team without undue influence from others and you must extend the same courtesy to the coaches with whom you have an influence.
+However, you must conform to the hierarchical structure of the Team and submit to the request of the coach and team manager above you.

-3.4 The senior Coach
+13.4 The senior Coach

 At the senior level, the senior coach will have the final say on player movement up or down after the process of consultation has been followed and will communicate player requirements to the teams below in a timely manner to avoid undue pressure on the other coaches to make late selections.
-No less than 24 hours notice should be given in this regard.
+No less than 24 hrs notice should be given in this regard.

-3.5 Open Communication
+13.5 Open Communication

-Maintain clear, open and honest communication with players, other coaches, team managers be receptive to reasonable advice or suggestions for improvement
+Maintain clear, open and honest communication with players, other coaches, team managers and be receptive to reasonable advice or suggestions for improvement

-• You must keep all officials assisting you and your team informed of all decisions that affect them.

-• At the outset, communicate your expectations clearly and diplomatically by letting them know what it is that you expect of them in their roles.
+- 1. You must keep all officials assisting you and your team informed of all decisions that affect them. - 2.
+At the outset, communicate your expectations clearly and diplomatically by letting them know what it is that you expect of them in their roles.

-3.6 Developing Player Potential
+13.6 Develop Player Potential